Trent Specialised Foundation Programme - Job Descriptions and Programmes

 2. Academic placement / Emergency Medicine / General Practice

 3. Academic placement / General Surgery/ Psychiatry of Learning Disability

 The four-month academic medicine post is aimed at individuals who wish to gain an insight into research and to help determine whether you have an aptitude for this, by conducting a research project.
 The Academic Medicine post may be hosted by any academic department within the University of Nottingham, including, but not limited to, Medicine, Surgery, Paediatrics and Genetics.
 During the 4 month post individuals will complete a research project in a subject/area of their own choosing, working with a research active investigator with suitable experience and infrastructure to support you and your research project.
 With guidance, subject to supervisor availability, trainees in these placements will be able to arrange appropriate supervision in a specialty of their choosing thereby experiencing research in a clinical area of interest to the individual.

 Although previously linked to clinical on call within Acute Medicine, these posts no longer contain any clinical commitment during the 4 month academic placement.
 This means you will have ample opportunity to complete projects and embed yourselves in the academic department you chose.

-The job descriptions for the Academic Foundation Programmes available in the Trent Foundation School can be downloaded using the hyperlinks in the table below.
+The job descriptions for the Specialised Foundation Programmes available in the Trent Foundation School can be downloaded using the hyperlink below.
 The Academic Foundation Programme data can be viewed via the Oriel website (www.oriel.nhs.uk).